fbpx

 Our Final Take on Cabo Snorkeling

 Whether you choose Cabo Pulmo, La Ventana, or Cabo San Lucas during your Cabo adventure, you will be delighted by the underwater world of the Gulf of California.
-For purely snorkeling or diving, head to Cabo Pulmo’s enchanting coast.
+For the best snorkeling and diving in a Marine Reserve (think HUGE fish!), head to Cabo Pulmo’s enchanting coast.
 If you want to combine snorkeling with other adventures like biking, wind sports and hiking, then check out La Ventana.
-If you want to stay close by and let someone else do the driving, check out Cabo San Lucas’ snorkeling adventures.
+If you want to stay close by, check out Cabo San Lucas’ snorkeling adventures or head to Chileno Bay or Playa Santa Maria.

 With each snorkeling excursion, you’ll not only witness the beauty of Baja’s coastal treasures but also become part of the ongoing conservation efforts to protect these precious ecosystems, ensuring that future generations can continue to marvel at their wonders.